-The question of the under secretary's right to communicate with the president was a tough one.
-No State Department official, other than the secretary, has this right.
-However, we regarded it as essential to the independence of the arms control process.
-We fashioned a compromise procedure: the under secretary may communicate directly with the president through the secretary of State, who must forward the under secretary's memorandum but may append his or her views.
-This right is implicit in the full title of the under secretary, namely, "Under Secretary of State for Arms Control and International Security Affairs/Senior Advisor to the President and Secretary of State for Arms Control, Nonproliferation and Disarmament."
+The question of the Under Secretary's right to communicate with the President was very difficult.
+No State Department official, other than the Secretary, has this right.
+However, it was correctly regarded as essential to the independence of the arms control process.
+A compromise procedure was fashioned: the Under Secretary could communicate directly with the President through the Secretary of State, who must forward the Under Secretary's memorandum but may append his or her views.
+This right is implicit in the full title of the Under Secretary that was contemplated, namely, "Under Secretary of State for Arms Control and International Security Affairs/Senior Advisor to the President and Secretary of State for Arms Control, Nonproliferation and Disarmament."

-After the agreement on ACDA's future, we pressed to have the central elements of it memorialized in a Presidential Decision Directive (PDD).
-The White House replied by asking why an announcement by the president, which had been made, was not sufficient.
-But we believed to the extent possible this arrangement should be established not just for this administration, but for future administrations as well.
+After the agreement on the Agency's future, ACDA pressed to have the central elements of it memorialized in a Presidential Decision Directive (PDD).
+The White House replied asking why an announcement by the President, which had been made, was not sufficient.
+But it was believed to the extent possible this arrangement should be established not just for the Clinton administration, but for future administrations as well.
 After a long debate, this was accomplished in PDD/NSC-65 issued on June 23, 1998.
-It provides inter alia that the under secretary "shall be invited to attend all National Security Council meetings concerning matters pertaining to arms control, non-proliferation and disarmament" and makes identical arrangements for all NSC Principals Committee meetings, as well as NSC Deputies Committee meetings.
+It provided inter alia that the Under Secretary "shall be invited to attend all National Security Council meetings concerning matters pertaining to arms control, non-proliferation and disarmament" and makes identical arrangements for all NSC Principals Committee meetings, as well as NSC Deputies Committee meetings.

-The presidential directive also provides that the IWGs on non-proliferation shall be chaired at the assistant secretary level in the Department of State and that the NSC chair of the arms control IWG shall convene a meeting of the IWG at the request of the Department of State.
-This means that the Office of the Under Secretary shares with the NSC the authority to introduce an issue into the interagency process - an important right.
+The presidential directive also provides that the interagency working groups on non-proliferation shall be chaired at the assistant secretary level in the Department of State and that the NSC chair of the arms control working group shall convene a meeting of the group at the request of the Department of State.
+This means that the Office of the Under Secretary shared with the NSC the authority to introduce an issue into the interagency process-an important right.

 However, a serious dispute broke out over conventional arms control in Europe.

-The agreement reached between the secretary and the ACDA director provided that all arms control functions in the Department of State, wherever they had been located before, would come under the authority of the under secretary.
-But State's European Bureau (EUR) strongly resisted including the talks on Conventional Armed Forces in Europe (CFE) in this understanding, because of the close association of the ongoing CFE Treaty adaptation process and NATO enlargement.
+The agreement reached between the Secretary and the ACDA Director provided that all arms control functions in the Department of State, wherever they had been located before, would come under the authority of the Under Secretary.
+But State's European Bureau (EUR) strongly resisted including the talks on the ongoing implementation and modification of the Conventional Armed Forces in Europe Treaty (CFE) in this understanding, because of the close association of the ongoing CFE Treaty adaptation process and NATO enlargement.

-Eventually, after long negotiations, it was agreed that an exception would be made for CFE adaptation and directly related issues: EUR would continue to lead under the under secretary's overall authority until 1999.
-This year, there is to be a review "with a view to consolidating the lead (for CFE) in the new functional bureau under the Under Secretary at the earliest practicable date."
-In other words, the lead on CFE Treaty issues would be transferred to the Office of the Under Secretary.
-As of July '99, that transfer had not yet occurred, though the two bureaus are said to be working together on CFE.
+Eventually, after long negotiations, it was agreed that an exception would be made for CFE adaptation and directly related issues: EUR would continue to lead under the Under Secretary's overall authority until 1999.
+That year, there was to be a review "with a view to consolidating the lead (for CFE) in the new functional bureau under the Under Secretary at the earliest practicable date."
+In other words, the lead on CFE Treaty issues was to be transferred to the Office of the Under Secretary.

 Another hard-fought issue was protecting the independence and integrity of ACDA's Verification and Compliance staff.
 That staff had resided, appropriately, in a separate bureau at ACDA for the previous 16 years.
-This setup reinforced one of ACDA's strengths - its independent take on verification and compliance questions.
+This setup reinforced one of ACDA's strengths-its independent take on verification and compliance questions.
 These questions have often been hotly argued, not only with foreign powers but also as domestic political issues.